Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Low Cost Subaru Outback Insurance
+How to Shop for Affordable Subaru Outback Insurance

-- Teens are charged the highest rates, costing up to $417 per month if they have full coverage
+- Youthful drivers are expensive to insure, costing up to $417 each month if full coverage is included

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.